etzionas/dev-ops-api-example/CI-CD-setup.md

     3. Install the dependencies for pythin to be able to run the tests.

-    4. Run the tests with pytest
+    4. Run the tests with Pytest.

     5. Sets up the Buildx builder, which will be used in later stages to build and push your Docker images.